paulovieira/arduino-estufa/readme.md

+## arduino-estufa

-## arduino-estufa - read data from an arduino, save to postgres and send to a google sheet (in use at FCUL)
+Objective: read data from an arduino, save to postgres and send to a google sheet (in use at FCUL).

 ### introduction

 The processing is done with 2 separate scripts:

 1) `read_and_save.js` - will connect to the arduino (using the `serialport` module), fetch the data and save to a local postgres database (as well as to a csv file for a quick inspection)

 2) `upload.js` - will send the data to a google sheet

 ### prepare a postgres database to save the data